28 Jun 2023

 After the relatively lacklustre sales of the GT86, one can hardly blame Toyota for only allocating a mere 400 units of its successor - the GR 86 - to the British Isles.
 However, a lot has changed since Toyota launched its demure, rear-wheel-drive coupe in 2012.
 The Gazoo Racing department has gone from strength to strength in the motorsport arena and the showrooms, conquering Le Mans, the WRC and Dakar, whilst launching the A90 Supra and already iconic GR Yaris.
 Toyota's reputation as a builder of driver's cars has soared, and now the hot-shoes in Gazoo have finally fulfilled the latent potential of the 86.

 The additional 50 (real-world) bhp, tweaked suspension, Michelin tyres and 50 % increase in torsional rigidity have led to huge critical acclaim, causing the initial allocation to sell out in a mere ninety minutes.
 Those who missed out signed up to a reserve list, and one year later, Toyota UK pulled a rabbit out of a hat with an extra batch of cars.
-Only those who are already on the reserve list will be invited to order a car, via email.
+Only those already on the reserve list will be invited to order a car, via email.

 Toyota Confirms Additional GR 86 Allocation for the UK